 3. Betrayal Trauma Recovery Podcasts Weren’t Always Hosted By “Anne”

 In earlier podcasts, she went by Anon.
 She began calling herself Anne Blythe as a tribute to Anne of Green Gables.
 Anne, from the books, always talked about finding people who were kindred spirits.
 Anne, from BTR, feels that her listeners are kindred spirits who are journeying along this path together.
 Anne Blythe is the name she uses on social media.

-The purpose of Betrayal Trauma Recovery is “to provide a free educational podcast, website and peer-to-peer Facebook group for women in need of emotional refuge from the pain and chaos caused by their husband’s lying, gaslighting, manipulation, porn use, cheating, infidelity, emotional abuse and narcissistic traits.”
+The purpose of Betrayal Trauma Recovery is “to provide a free educational podcast, website and peer-to-peer Facebook Forum for women in need of emotional refuge from the pain and chaos caused by their husband’s lying, gaslighting, manipulation, porn use, cheating, infidelity, emotional abuse and narcissistic traits.”

 5. Betrayal Trauma Recovery’s Mission:

 “To provide a professionally facilitated online community supporting women to create safety and heal from abuse.”

 “To build a worldwide army of healthy women empowered to create, set, and hold boundaries to stop abuse.”

 7. Betrayal Trauma Recovery Has Evolved Into What It Is Today